NHLI-Respiratory-Epi/drug-codelist-creation/README.md

 *************************************************************

 ******
-//4a. flag the codes in multiple BNF subsections / overlap/not mutually exclusive - that should NOT be + make mutually exclusive
+//4a. flag the overlapping codes across value sets (BNF ontology subsections) + make them separated (mutually exclusive)
 ******
 *this may be more important for chapters with subsections that may have overlap in resulting found terms, if your search is specific/broad enough (e.g., in Ch.
 2.2 Diuretics, searching just on "furosemide" would lead to found terms in both 2.2.2 and 2.2.4 and 2.2.8, that should not be )